 Behind the scenes, Amazon continues to invest aggressively in its logistics operations.
 It recently announced that it was adding 12 more widebody cargo jets for a fleet of 81 aircrafts, slashing an estimated $100 billion from the top line of companies like UPS.
 Amazon also put in an order for 100,000 electric delivery vans.
 These moves build upon the company’s long track record of reaching into its deep pockets to make large, strategic investments.
 Safe to say that its dominance in this arena will only grow and will continue to drive customer expectations around shipping.

-Walmart may not have an equivalent to Prime (yet...they’re reportedly working on a loyalty program to rival it), but fast shipping is a big priority.
-The company offers free two-day shipping for orders over $35 (no membership required) and heavily promotes its 2-Day Shipping Program among its sellers.
-Through participation in the program, you can gain two-day shipping tags on your listings to elevate search rankings and increase your buy box win rate.
+Walmart also offers free two-day shipping for orders over $35 (no membership required) and heavily promotes its TwoDay Delivery Program among its sellers.
+By participating in the TwoDay program, you can gain two-day shipping tags on your listings that elevate your search rankings and increase your buy box win rate.

 There are three ways to qualify for two-day shipping tags: